Siddant/project-02/README.md

 1. Clone or download the repo
 2. Run ```yarn``` in Terminal
 3. Run webpack dev server with ```yarn run serve```

+## Overview
+React Film Database is a front-end web application that allows users to search for their favourite movies, view their details and find cinemas near them.
+We aimed to created a web application similar to IMDB website.

+## Instruction

+## Process
+We started the project by seraching for API's which could be useful for us, after few hours of searching we decided to use the OMDB API.
+The API was used to fetch data about movies and these data were displayed on our application.
+We also wanted to use MovieQuotes API to generete a random quote from the movie, but we didnot recived the access key therefore we had remove this feature.